Chemical Safety

 The Lab Standard

 As mentioned above, the Hazard Communication Standard (1910.1200), does not apply to certain kinds of laboratories.
-Laboratories, such as the teaching labs and research labs in the Chemistry Department at SUNY Geneseo are actually covered by the Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 CFR 1910.1450).
+Laboratories, such as the teaching labs and research labs in the Chemistry and Biochemistry Department at SUNY Geneseo are actually covered by the Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 CFR 1910.1450).
 This standard is also known as the "Lab Standard".
 Analogously, the University's Hazard Communication Plan (based on the OSHA HCS) specifies that laboratories are subject to SUNY Geneseo's Chemical Hygiene Plan (based on 29 CFR 1910.1450).

 The Lab Standard is a more technical standard than the HCS, and includes additional material, such as requirements having to do with the proper maintenance of fume hoods and other safety equipment.
 As students in a chemistry laboratory course at the University, you shouldn't need to worry about the distinction between the HCS and the Lab Standard.
 The MSDSs, chemical labels, and other compliance measures that you will encounter will be exactly the same regardless of which standard technically covers your situation.